 5. Leg forward This trick is used to teach the following tricks: counting, Spanish walk, and the simple bow.

 It is also useful to get your horse to easily put his foot up on a stand for a hoof trim (a favorite with the farriers!).

 6. Leg up (by just pointing at your horse’s foot).
 This trick is the beginning of the bow and laying down.

-It is also really helpful when you want to check your horse’s feet.
-No more having to lift your horse’s feet up – just point and your horse lifts his feet for you.
+It is also beneficial when you want to check your horse’s feet.
+No more having to lift your horse’s feet – just point, and your horse lifts his feet for you.
 (Another favorite with the farriers!)